 The set-aside activities are not included in the table below, which is automatically generated by IDIS and which cannot be modified by the State other than the percentages for the IDIS-generated columns and rows.
 These activities are, however, described in AP-30, Method of Distribution.
 All comply with pertinent program regulations and caps, as described in AP-30.

-CDBG-DR, CDBG-MIT and HOME ARP are not included in the tables below.
-Please see the CDBG-DR Hurricane Florence Action Plan, the CDBG-MIT Action Plan and the HOME ARP Plan.
-The CDBG-DR and CDBG-MIT Plans can be found on the SC Disaster Recovery Office website at www.admin.sc.gov/SCDRO.
+CDBG-MIT and HOME ARP are not included in the tables below.
+The CDBG-MIT Plan can be found on the SC Office of Resilience website at https://scor.sc.gov/.

 Funding Allocation Priorities